Toll Free: 1-877-265-4555 Banff 403-678-4456 Calgary 403-949-4141 [email protected]

 and coached me along.
 The first lesson I learned was that I could not close the doors and hang a sign saying, 'Gone Fishing', when ever

-the conditions were right.
+right.
 I worked hard and took the advice of the Pettinger family, owners of Pacific Sands Resort, as well as Mary

 and Dillis, owners of The Mini Motel.
 There were many others in